lexicHQ/docs/deploy-slack-bot.md

 ```

-These are used by `Recime` framework to initiate OAuth flow on behalf of the user.
+These are used by `Recime` framework to initiate the `OAuth` flow on behalf of the user.

 Deploy the bot by typing the following command: